openstack/trove/doc/source/install/manual_install.rst

 There are several configuration files for Trove:

 - api-paste.ini and trove.conf — For trove-api service
-- trove-taskmanager.conf — For trove-taskmanager service
 - trove-guestagent.conf — For trove-guestagent service
-- trove-conductor.conf — For trove-conductor service
 - <datastore_manager>.cloudinit — Userdata for VMs during provisioning

 Cloud-init scripts are userdata that is being used for different datastore types like mysql/percona, cassandra, mongodb, redis, couchbase while provisioning new compute instances.